Emergence of Complex Web Structures: Coarse-grained effective theory of anisotropy

 while the usual traceless tidal tensor is

 Hence

 up to normalization conventions.
-In this sense, the first anisotropy level used here coincides, modulo the isotropic trace contribution, with the standard nonlocal long-range bias of cosmological perturbation theory.
-The activation of the \(Q^{(1)}\) branch can therefore be viewed as the effective-theory counterpart of the well-known tidal response of tracers to their large-scale environment.
+In this sense, the first anisotropy level used here coincides with the standard nonlocal tidal operator of cosmological bias theory.
+The activation of the \(Q^{(1)}\) branch can therefore be viewed as the effective-theory counterpart of the tidal response of tracers to their large-scale environment.

 A minimal local coarse-grained functional may then be written schematically as

 with \(\beta_\ell>0\) for stability.
 The coefficient \(\alpha_\ell(\dd)\) acts as an effective density-dependent control parameter for anisotropy.
 Minimizing the local free-energy density with respect to \(Q^{(\ell)}\) gives the stationary branch